 Contact investigations are conducted to determine the vaccination status of those potentially exposed to measles, identify new cases, and prevent further transmission.

 Vaccination is the best way to prevent measles infections.
 The measles case reported in January occurred in an individual whose vaccination status could not be confirmed.

 Due to generally high vaccination rates, measles in Florida is rare but occurs every year and is most often associated with international travel.
 The case reported in January 2020 had recent international travel to Brazil.

 National and International activity

 Even though measles has been eliminated in the United States since 2000, cases occur every year, mostly among unvaccinated individuals.
-As of October 3, 1,250 confirmed cases of measles have been reported by 31 states and the District of Columbia in 2019.
+As of January 31st, 5 confirmed cases of measles have been reported by 5 states in 2020.
 The 2-dose measles vaccination schedule has been successful at decreasing cases.